 YWCA Clark County is committed to racial justice by working to eliminate racism and other forms of oppression through education, awareness and engagement.
-By increasing civic engagement toward the elimination of racism and oppression, we can create respectful living, learning and working environments and build inclusive communities.
+By increasing civic engagement toward the elimination of racism and oppression, we can create respectful living, learning and working environments that build inclusive communities.

 We recognize that racial justice requires a community effort, and we applaud those in Clark County who advocate for racial justice through their leadership and community involvement.
-Annually, we recognize those leaders of peace, justice, freedom, and dignity with the Val Joshua Racial Justice Awards.
+Annually, we recognize those leaders of peace, justice, freedom and dignity with the Val Joshua Racial Justice Awards.
 We also have joined more than 500 groups across the country to participate in an annual nationwide Stand Against Racism.

-Val Joshua Racial Justice Awards
+- Val Joshua Racial Justice Awards

 Today, we give two awards to recognize people in our community who are working toward ending oppression, the Val Joshua Racial Justice Award and the Youth Social Justice Award.
 The awards are presented annually to individuals, groups, businesses, or organizations who have demonstrated leadership in working toward eliminating racism and promoting peace, justice, freedom and dignity for all people.
-To view a list of previous winners click here.